JuliaLang/www.julialang.org/blog/2012/02/why-we-created-julia.md

 Even though we recognize that we are inexcusably greedy, we still want to have it all.
 About two and a half years ago, we set out to create the language of our greed.
-It's not complete, but it's time for an initial release — the language we've created is called [Julia](https://julialang.org).
+It's not complete, but it's time for an initial[^1] release — the language we've created is called [Julia](https://julialang.org).
 It already delivers on 90% of our ungracious demands, and now it needs the ungracious demands of others to shape it further.
 So, if you are also a greedy, unreasonable, demanding programmer, we want you to give it a try.